The best way to sell your new title is to have it appear in Amazon search results for books.

 The easiest and fastest way to find Amazon keywords and categories is to use software that lets you access the Amazon database for books.

-The most popular tool by far for authors is Publisher Rocket.
+The most popular KDP keyword tool for authors is Publisher Rocket.

 As you can see, you can research keywords and categories, check your competition, and also find keywords for AMS ads.